shelbybachman/RA-tutorial-2019/05-R_part4/index.md

 ## Part 1: Load the data

-The data that we will use today is included as a zip file (LINK) on the tutorial website.
-Please download and unzip the data. `adult_data.csv` is the data we will load; `adult_data_info.csv` contains more information about the dataset and included variables, in case you are interested.
+The data that we will use today is included as a zip file on the tutorial website.
+Please download and unzip the file; you will find two `.csv` files included. `adult_data.csv` is the data we will load; `adult_data_info.csv` contains more information about the dataset and included variables, in case you are interested.

 In summary, the data we will work with today comes from the US census bureau database for the year 1996.
 The data contains demographic and financial information for many surveyed individuals.